Unproductive Dental Restorative Schedule Fix

-Make sure you are not only getting them in right away but communicating how important they are to you and that you will take care of them now!
+Make sure you are not only getting patients in right away but communicating how important they are to you and that you will take care of them now!

 A dental administrative professional once told a patient in distress to go to the emergency room because the doctor’s schedule is just too busy.

-Another dentist’s name and phone number were given to an existing patient who called their own dentist looking for help.
-The possibilities are endless!!
+Then, there’s the time another dentist’s name and phone number were given to an existing patient who called their own dentist looking for help.